 A final exercise

-Write a four-sentence biography for yourself that will establish your credibility on a topic that you want to be quoted on.
+Write a four-sentence biography for yourself that will establish your credibility on a specific topic that you want to be quoted on.

 * One answer is social proof: credibility.
 When a startup where I led communications was eventually acquired, the company buying us brought a binder three inches thick with everything that had ever been written about us by analysts and the press.
 Having other, trusted people saying something about you is much more powerful than saying it yourself.
-Building relationships with those people is a long-term investment.
+Building relationships with those trusted third parties is a long-term investment.
 A shorter-term goal would be customer acquisition.
 As much as some startups seek to launch their own media arms, they can never give themselves social proof, by definition.
-For that they will need to rely on third parties.
+For that, they will need to rely on third parties.